manoharrshetty/employee/readme.md

 the mapping
 between SQL queries and Java objects.
 It allows you to write SQL directly and map results to Java objects using XML or annotations.
 This makes MyBatis a powerful tool for managing database operations with fine-grained control over queries.
+MyBatis improves performance by providing first level caching by default .Second Level caching is also available.Unfortunately it is not very robust and enterprise ready.Hence we have used EHCache for second level caching.
 If you use the spring-boot-starter-jdbc or spring-boot-starter or spring-boot-starter-data-jpa starters, you automatically get a dependency to HikariCP.
 We prefer HikariCP for its performance and concurrency.
 If HikariCP is available, we always choose it.